aalittle/CoreDataWatchKit/README.md

 6. Move core data access code into the shared framework; make classes and methods public
 7. Add the Core DataModel to the Extensions Compiled Resources

+## Video Walkthrough

+If you'd like to watch me create this app in 10 minutes, then check it out here: http://youtu.be/-vR0d7jTuxo